The rise of fast fashion in Australia means 6,000 kilograms of clothing is dumped in landfill every 10 minutes.

 - If the clothing is in good condition, donate it to charity such as Diabetes SA Ph: 08 8234 1977, Salvation Army Ph: 137 258, St Vincent De Paul Ph: 08 8112 8777 or Goodwill Ph: 08 8202 5070.
 Winter Clothing can be donated to Red Cross – 08 8100 4500

 - Reuse or repurpose clothing to create another clothing item, bedding and accessories.
-Click here for some ideas or search the web for more.
+Creative repurposing with approaches like Visible Mending, or joining communities like Mend It Australia can provide inspiration.

-- If clothes are worn out use them as rags for cleaning or mechanical work or donate them to be used as industrial rags.
-Click here for more information on industrial rags.
+- If clothes are worn, out use them as rags for cleaning or mechanical work.

 - Some clothing (preferably natural fibres) can be used for weed matting in your garden, a community garden or through Landcare or Bushcare.

-Donating to charity is often incorrectly named as recycling when it is really reusing.
-Recycling is the process of breaking down or shredding the material then using the fibres to make new clothing or fabric items.
+- Recycling is the process of breaking down or shredding the material then using the fibres to make new clothing or fabric items.
+Shredded fabric can be used for sound absorption, insulation and stuffing for pet beds.

-- Although some companies such as H&M are recycling some of their clothing the technology isn’t yet developed to allow for this to be done on a larger scale, using higher percentages of recycled content.
+- Although some companies are recycling some of their clothing the technology isn’t yet developed to allow for this to be done on a larger scale, using higher percentages of recycled content.